kubernetes-retired/kubefed/docs/development.md

 As per the
 [docs](http://book.kubebuilder.io/quick_start.html)
-for kubebuilder, bootstrapping a new federation v2 API type can be accomplished as follows:
+for kubebuilder, bootstrapping a new kubefed API type can be accomplished as follows:

 ```bash